 Several people have asked for a comprehensive list of CBT techniques.
 What is CBT in psychology?
-CBT refers to cognitive behavioral therapy.
-CBT is a very popular form of therapy because it has been proven to be effective for a large number of people suffering from anxiety, depression, and other mental illnesses.
+CBT techniques refers to cognitive behavioral therapy techniques.
+CBT is a very popular form of therapy because it has been proven effective for a large number of people suffering from anxiety, depression, and other mental illnesses.

 This article is meant to help provide a brief introduction to CBT as well as some resources on where you can get cognitive behavioral therapy.
 I also link to a brief CBT manual and some worksheets for therapists (which other people might be interested in as well).
 Finally, I provide the much-anticipated list of CBT techniques at the end of the article.

 CBT, a combination of cognitive and behavioral therapies (surprise! hence the name), is used to treat mood and anxiety disorders.
 Fundamentally, CBT rests on the notion that since it is hard to directly alter emotions, we can instead target emotions indirectly by changing the way people think and behave.
 As you can imagine, there are many CBT techniques that can achieve this and I will provide a list of CBT techniques further down in this article.
 This list of cognitive behavioral therapy techniques is not exhaustive, but includes the most important ones.

 Cognitive behavioral therapy is helpful for a wide range of problems, but is not suitable for every type of problem.
 In the manual, “A Therapist’s Guide to Brief CBT” on page 8, there is an excellent chart that goes over what disorders are more suited to CBT techniques.